EgoPvP/erp_towscript/readme.md

 Thanks to [@0pax](https://github.com/0pax) for pointing this out!

+## Features

+Pretty obvious, attaching vehicles onto your Flatbed :slight_smile:
+ Also:

+- Blacklisting vehicles from being towed
+- Job restriction (to a Job of your choice)
+- Usage via Command/Event (Command can be disabled)
+- Multiple Flatbeds with custom positioning for the towed vehicles
+- Multi-Language-Support

 ## How to Install?
-- Download the latest Release of erp_towscript
+1. Download the latest Release of erp_towscript
-- Copy the Folder into your ressources/ folder
+2. Copy the Folder into your ressources/ folder
-- Add `ensure erp_towscript` to your server.cfg
+3. Add `ensure erp_towscript` to your server.cfg
-- Add your Flatbed Vehicles to the "config.lua" file and change the Offset properly.
+4. Add your Flatbed Vehicles to the "config.lua" file and change the Offset properly.
-- Change your prefered Language in the "config.lua" file
+5. Change your prefered Language in the "config.lua" file
-- Change other stuff in the "config.lua" file to your preffered settings
+6. Change other stuff in the "config.lua" file to your preffered settings
-- Have fun using the Script :)
+7. Have fun using the Script :)

 ## Dependencies